pupilfirst/pupilfirst/docs/users/user_standing.md

 sidebar_label: User Standing
 ---

+Standing is used to communicate student/user standing with respect to school's code of conduct.
+Positive actions such as submitting assignments early, active participation in the community, may be rewarded with positive standing.
+Negative actions such as plagiarizing assignments, misbehaving in the community, can result in a negative standing.

 The user standing page is accessible to all users.
 The link to access the user standing page is present on the dashboard page.

 ![User standing page](../assets/user_standing/user_standing_page.png)